Get More Sleep…Starting Tonight!

 But the point is, if you can’t sleep, brew a pot of tea and just sit for half an hour or 45 minutes.
 Sometimes, I get a 20-minute rest with my eyes closed in the rocking chair while I’m rocking my baby to sleep.
 Finding a way to allow your body to slow down can help you deal with the mind-numbing fatigue.

 4) Banish your guy to the guest room.
-I love my man, but when I have very limited sleep time, the last thing I need is him waking me with his loud snoring—or his early morning alarm clock.
-It’s not forever…and doesn’t have to be every night.
-But give yourself a break and a better night’s sleep by making this the new rule.
+When I have very limited sleep time, the last thing I need is him waking me with his loud snoring—or his early morning alarm clock.
+Give yourself a break and a better night’s sleep by making this the new rule.
 Then one day, make him do kid duty.
 Then you head to the guest room.

 6) Shut off your Smartphone.
 Study after study shows that the flickering lights of electronic devices—when used within an hour of bedtime—can interfere with restful nighttime sleep.
 Invest in an alarm clock instead of using your Smartphone (and leave your cell out of your bedroom altogether).
-And banish the TV and laptop from your bedroom.
-It may seem relaxing to fall asleep watching Crazy, Stupid Love (one of my favorite movies!) but it’s anything but!
+And keep the TV and laptop out of, or off in, your bedroom.